ExtendRealityLtd/Tilia.CameraRigs.UnityXR/README.md

 ## Introduction

 The UnityXR camera rig provides a basis for a spatial camera rig that tracks a HMD and up to two controllers (left/right) utilizing the built in SDK support by the [Unity] software.

+This is built upon the [legacy XR management system] within previous versions of the Unity software that was deprecated in Unity `2019.3.0f1` and replaced with the newer Unity [XR Plugin Framework].

+See the [Tilia.CameraRigs.XRPluginFramework.Unity] repository for a camera rig that utilizes this newer Unity XR Plugin Framework.

 > **Requires** the Unity software version `2018.3.10f1` (or above).